-Young gay and bisexual men frequently move to urban enclaves to escape homophobic environments and to achieve sexual and social freedom, yet little is known about the health risks these young migrants face.
-A better understanding of the motivations for migration and gay and bisexual men’s experiences within urban communities can help us identify which men are at higher risks for adverse health outcomes.
-We consider these questions in New York City, which is a common destination for young adult migrants and contains the largest number of gay and bisexual men in the U.S. In particular, we seek to understand the relationships among demographic characteristics, motivations for migration, substance use, and risky sexual behaviors among young gay and bisexual male migrants to New York City.
+Young LGBTQ people frequently move to urban enclaves to escape homophobic environments and to achieve sexual and social freedom, yet little is known about the health risks these young migrants face.
+A better understanding of the motivations for migration and LGBTQ people’s experiences within urban communities can help us identify which are at high risks for adverse health outcomes.
+We consider these questions in the US (e.g., with LGBTQ asylum seekers), and internationally (e.g., with LGBTQ migrants from the Middle East en route to Europe).
+In particular, we seek to understand the relationships among motivations for migration, intersectional stressors, and mental and sexual health.

 - Pachankis, J. E., Hatzenbuehler, M. L., Berg, R. C., Fernández-Dávila, P., Mirandola, M., Marcus, U., … Schmidt, A. J. (2017).
 Anti-LGBT and anti-immigrant structural stigma: An intersectional analysis of sexual minority men's HIV risk when migrating to or within Europe.
 Journal of Acquired Immune Deficiency Syndromes, 76(4), 356-366.

 - Keene, D. E., Eldahan, A. I., White-Hughto, J. M., & Pachankis, J. E. (2017).
 ‘The big ole gay express’: Sexual minority stigma, mobility, and health in the small city.
 Culture, Health, & Sexuality, 19(3), 381-394.